Duryab333/kubernetes/AZURE/README.md

-# Keycloak on AKS using Terraform
+# Keycloak on AKS using CLI
 In this Project, we are going to **Deploying the keycloak applicaion** on Azure kubernates cluster and attach **Postgres Database** as presistance volum.
 All done using terraform and ansible.

 Step 1: